 Other signs of the condition include panic and anxiety not related to a psychological issue.
 The disease is difficult to diagnose because many of the signs and symptoms overlap with other medical conditions.
 Obtaining an accurate diagnosis often requires the collaborative effort of several specialists.

-The severity and totality of your disabilities will determine your eligibility for benefits.
+The severity and totality of your disabilities will determine your eligibility for dysautonomia disability benefits.
 Because the disorder afflicts specific systems, you should file your claim using the Blue Book section that best describes your symptoms.
-These can include Section 4.00 Cardiovascular System, Section 5.00 Digestive System or Section 11.00 Neurological.
+These can include Section 4.00 Cardiovascular System, Section 5.00 Digestive System, or Section 11.00 Neurological.

 If you do not qualify according to these criteria, the totality of your symptoms may still entitle you to a medical-vocational allowance.